snakone/Angular-7-Seed/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+"# Angular-7-Seed"

+# Angular 7 Seed
+Starter App with Angular 7

+This is all You actually need to start a fresh professional Ionic 4 App, following best practices and scaffolded with the most and useful modules and services including:

+# Core Module

+CoreModule is a conventional name for an NgModule with providers for the singleton services you load when the application starts.
+Includes LanguageService and ErrorHandlerService.

+# Shared Module

+SharedModule is a conventional name for an NgModule with the components, directives, and pipes that you use everywhere in your app.

+# Http Service

+Get data from any API with the public get() method.
+Accepts HttpHeader and HttpParams as arguments.

+# Translation Service

+Translate your App easy way by just creating a json file at 'assets/i18n/' following other languages pathern's.

+* Here is how a JSON should lools like

+{"home.welcome": "Welcome!"}

+* On the HTML you can call this simply

+{{'home.welcome' | translate}}, make sure the parameter it's an string

+# Error Handler Service

+Customize your Error messages with this Service.

+# Components Module

+Used to combine all shared components within your application such cards, inputs, footers, headers, etc...

+# PWA Support

+Progressive Web App Support

+# Pipes, Interfaces Modules

+This modules are prepared so you just need to create your Pipes and Interfaces and you are ready to go.